 Let's start with some screenshots of results we've gotten with this exact method.

 Starting from Scratch(-ish)

-For your information: This guide is not targeted towards those that don’t know how to set up an affiliate marketing website.
+For your information: This guide is not targeted towards those that don’t know how to set up a simple website.
 There are plenty of guides for this on the web in case you have no idea how to set up a simple site.

 If you know how to set up a simple site, continue on!
-Let's talk about how to create a affiliate website.
+Let's talk about how to create an affiliate website.